marcoalopez/GrainSizeTools/DOCS/FAQ.md

 This depends on the features of the grain size distribution.
 In the case of unimodal distributions the following rule of thumb should be considered:

-- use **mean and standard deviation (SD)** when your **distribution is normal-like**.
+- use **mean and standard deviation (SD)** when your **distribution is normal-like or moderate-tailed**.
 In such cases, the position of the mean, median and frequency peak ("mode") should be fairly similar.
 This is expected to occur when using logarithmic or square-root scales.
-- use **median and interquartile (or interprecentil) range** when your **distribution is skewed**.
+- use **median and interquartile (or interprecentil) range** when your **distribution is skewed (non-normal)**.
 In such cases, the position of the mean, median and frequency peak should be well differentiated.
 - use the **location of the frequency peak (KDE peak grain size)** when grain size in different specimens was measured with very different conditions (e.g. different resolutions, cut-offs, etc.) or when the distribution show complex or multimodal patterns (in that case only for comparative purposes).
 See more details in the [Scope](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Scope.md) section.

 Last, as a rule of thumb and for future comparatives always report all of them.